 Your review will help the editor decide whether or not to publish the article.
 Giving your overall opinion and general observations of the article is essential.
 Your comments should be courteous and constructive, and should not include any personal remarks or personal details including your name.

 Providing insight into any deficiencies is important.
 You should explain and support your judgement so that both editors and authors are able to fully understand the reasoning behind your comments.
 You should indicate whether your comments are your own opinion or are reflected by the data.
-Please give detailed and constructive comments (with references, whenever possible) that will both help the editors to make a decision on the article and the authors to improve it.
+Please give detailed and constructive comments (with references, whenever possible) that will both help the editors make a decision on the article and the authors to improve it.
 Summarize the article in a short paragraph.
-This shows the editor you have read and understood the research.
+This shows the editor that you have read and understood the research.

 - 1) Originality

 - 2) Importance of the work to general readers

 - 4) Research question

 - 5) Overall design of study: appropriate and adequate to answer the research question?